lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-06-22-Why-formalise.md

 The texts written and published by mathematicians are real-world phenomena every bit as much as say, whale songs.
 Empirical projects to test the adequacy of logical systems have been going on since de Bruijn and the formalisation of Landau’s *[Foundations of Analysis](http://homepages.math.uic.edu/~kauffman/Landau.pdf)*.
 Landau was a highly atypical text—meticulously detailed, accurate and elementary—but appropriate for that first attempt.

 Projects such as ALEXANDRIA and Xena test the suitability of logical systems and their accompanying tools to formalise mathematics in all its variety.
 Buzzard stresses the importance of trying to tackle the most advanced definitions and proofs used by mathematicians today, hence his focus on perfectoid spaces.
-I’m handicapped by a complete lack of mathematical expertise beyond basic algebra and analysis, but my colleagues are doing impressive work, mostly in combinatorics and number theory.
+I’m handicapped by a complete lack of mathematical expertise beyond basic algebra, analysis and set theory, but my colleagues are doing impressive work, mostly in combinatorics and number theory.

 The most basic question being investigated is whether simple types or dependent types are best for formalising mathematics.
 I know that much of the research community made up their mind on that issue long ago, but we have been here before.